Ren-B-7/Super-Start.nvim/README.md

 # Finally nvim
 Then finally go to ~/.config/ ("cd ~/.config/") and paste the "nvim" folder here

-With command "git clone https://github.com/Ren-B-7/nvim-installation-package.git/nvim
+With command "git clone https://github.com/Ren-B-7/nvim-installation-package.git" then copy the nvim folder and paste in ~/.config/ and remove the directory nvim-installation-package

+or copy it via the vscode built into gitub

 Or alternatively only paste/ clone the extensions you plan on using within your own nvim lua folders